JoelLucaAdams/api.joeladams.dev/readme.md

-# Backend API written entirely in Typescript!
+# Backend API written entirely in Typescript

 This is my first project written from the ground up in Typescript.
 I've not really had a chance to work with it before but thought I'd give it a shot so that I could have a practical application to show others